 One – Zahariadhi – from the large crossroads at the church at the western end of the actual Malia, the other – Dhimokratias – a little further towards the east.
-After about 300 yards, the two streets meet each other and lead as a single street along in front of supermarkets, souvenir shops, travel agencies, cafes, restaurants, bars, video shops, discotheques, night clubs as well as a McDonald’s restaurant to the sea.
+After about 300 yards (ca. 274 m), the two streets meet each other and lead as a single street along in front of supermarkets, souvenir shops, travel agencies, cafés, restaurants, bars, video shops, discotheques, nightclubs as well as a McDonald’s restaurant to the sea.
 At the end there is a car park, a small port and access to the beach.

 South of the main street, on the other hand, is the traditional old town with its narrow, winding streets and whitewashed houses and walls.
 Here you can still find traces of the traditional Malia, next to a large supermarket, taverns and pensions.